Whauu/EspressiScale/README.md

 1. Open [this](https://doc.espressiscale.com) website in chrome
 2. Connect your scale and hold down boot while pressing res once, then releasing boot
-3. Press calibration button, selecting your scale (jtag), hit "install calibration tool"
+3. Press Install button, selecting your scale (jtag), hit "install EspressiScale"
-4. Once done, press res button on the esp and open "logs & console" (Take note of your calibration factor)
-5. Follow steps 2, 3 and 4, but for "install"
-6. If you see "calibration factor 0.00", press reset device at bottom right of window
-7. Input your calibration factor and hit enter (This should save it permanently)
+4. Once done, look for wifi AP "EspressiScale" and connect to it (Password: Espressi)
+5. Put in the credentials for your home wifi.
+6. Connect to the same wifi with any device and go to espressiscale.local
+7. Press calibration and follow the on screen steps.
-8. You're done :)
+8. You're done!

-Note: To change calibration factor you'll have to reinstall EspressiScale

 ## Update:
 ![til](https://raw.githubusercontent.com/Whauu/EspressiScale/main/IMG_1073.GIF)